 - A new bike lane

 - Decorative lighting

-Along southbound Lee Highway, the multi-use Martha Custis Trail has been widened to 16 feet and shifted away from the travel lanes.
-Work is occurring on an eight-foot-wide grass buffer separating the trail from the roadway.
+Along southbound Lee Highway, the multi-use Martha Custis Trail has been widened to 16 feet and shifted away from the travel lanes, with an eight-foot-wide grass buffer separating the trail from the roadway.
 The top photo in the below collage shows the highway and trail pre-construction; the bottom photo shows a rendering of the widened trail.

 The project also includes improvements to the intersections of:

 - Northbound Lee Highway and North Lynn Street

 - Southbound Lee Highway and North Lynn Street

 - Southbound Lee Highway and Fort Myer Drive